aromeni/frameworks_and_languages_module/technical_report.md

 ```
 ### Problem being solved

-- Vue.js's Reactive Data Binding addresses the task of maintaining synchronisation between the user interface and application data.
+- Vue.js's reactive data binding solves the problem of keeping the UI in sync with data.
+By automating DOM updates, it reduces errors and simplifies UI maintenance, ensuring a dynamic user experience that immediately reflects data changes, boosting developer efficiency and user engagement.
 It removes manual DOM changes, which may be error-prone and time-consuming in complicated systems.
-Vue.js makes UI development faster and safer by updating the DOM as data changes.
-This reactive technique provides a smooth and dynamic user experience by rapidly reflecting data changes in the UI, improving developer productivity and user interaction.